StarveTheEgo/SimpleCamera/README.md

 This plugin has copyright:
 Copyright © ITN 2008

+# NOTE: This plugin is deprecated, i will upload improved version soon (fixed, based on SimpleCamera V2 Beta)

 HERE ARE SIMPLE README TEMPLATE THAT I HAVEN`T FINISHED CHANGING YET (no time atm):

 ## Getting Started